nav-inc/envcfg/README.md

 envcfg is inspired by the struct tag pattern used by Go when unmarshaling JSON or scanning database rows.
 In this example, our config object has a `string`, an `int`, a database connection, and a `time.Duration`.
-All of these values are set by envcfg from environment variables or from defaults set in the struct tags:
+All of the values in the example below are set by envcfg from environment variables or from defaults set in the struct tags.

+## Example

     // In a real app, these would already be set by your environment. os.Setenv("BAR", "321")